 Improving Flood Risk Evaluation through Cross-Sector Sharing of Richer Data

-Canadian Water Network, Insurance Bureau of Canada, Natural Resources Canada (2018-2019)
+Canadian Water Network, Insurance Bureau of Canada (2018-2019)

+There is a fragmented and incomplete understanding of flood risk and its implications for communities across Canada.
 Many organizations are looking at how to address flood risk more accurately, but most of these efforts have not been coordinated among the various sectors, leaving gaps in foundational data.